 If there are any questions regarding this policy, please contact the site Camp Director (name and contact information provided in the welcome letter accompanying this policy and application packet).
-If the site Camp Director is unable to satisfactorily resolve your concerns, please contact AAUW [STATE] (contact information in the welcome packet) and/or National AAUW at techtrek@aauw.org.
+If the site Camp Director is unable to satisfactorily resolve your concerns, please contact AAUW California at techtrek@aauw-ca.org and/or National AAUW at techtrek@aauw.org.